-The following changes are being made to other parts to add references to part 63 where appropriate.
+The following changes are being made to other parts to add references to Part 63 where appropriate.
 These changes are needed to reflect changes in NRC regulations that have occurred since development of the proposed rule and to correct omissions.

-Section 2.714 Interventions
+Section 2.714 Interventions.

-A reference to part 63 is added in the section on interventions in any hearing on a license application for a repository.
+A reference to Part 63 is added in the section on interventions in any hearing on a license application for a repository.

-Section 2.1013 Use of the electronic docket during the proceeding
+Section 2.1013 Use of the electronic docket during the proceeding.

-A reference to part 63 is added in the section on use of the electronic docket (Licensing Support Network) for a license application for a repository.
+A reference to Part 63 is added in the section on use of the electronic docket (Licensing Support Network) for a license application for a repository.

-Section 2.1014 Intervention
+Section 2.1014 Intervention.

-A reference to part 63 is added in the section on procedures for intervention and for filing an amendment to a contention.
+A reference to Part 63 is added in the section on procedures for intervention and for filing an amendment to a contention.

-Section 2.1021 First Prehearing Conference
+Section 2.1021 First prehearing conference.

-A reference to part 63 is added in the section on procedures for conducting the first prehearing conference.
+A reference to Part 63 is added in the section on procedures for conducting the first prehearing conference.

-Section 2.1023 Immediate Effectiveness
+Section 2.1023 Immediate effectiveness.

-A reference to part 63 is added in the section containing criteria for immediate effectiveness of a decision on issuance or amendment of a construction authorization for a repository.
+A reference to Part 63 is added in the section containing criteria for immediate effectiveness of a decision on issuance or amendment of a construction authorization for a repository.

-Section 19.20 Employee Protection
+Section 19.20 Employee protection.

-A reference to part 63 is added in the section on employee protection to make employee protection provisions applicable to employees engaged in protected activities under part 63.
+A reference to Part 63 is added in the section on employee protection to make employee protection provisions applicable to employees engaged in protected activities under Part 63.

-A reference to part 63 is added to the definition of "License" in the definitions section.
+A reference to Part 63 is added to the definition of "License" in the definitions section.

-Section 20.1401 General Provisions and Scope
+Section 20.1401 General provisions and scope.

-A reference to part 63 is added to the section on general provisions and scope of radiological criteria for license termination to make these provisions applicable to decommissioning facilities licensed under part 63.
+A reference to Part 63 is added to the section on general provisions and scope of radiological criteria for license termination to make these provisions applicable to decommissioning facilities licensed under Part 63.

-A reference to part 63 is added to the section on general requirements for waste disposal.
+A reference to Part 63 is added to the section on general requirements for waste disposal.

-Section 20.2206 Reports of Individual Monitoring
+Section 20.2206 Reports of individual monitoring.

-A reference to part 63 is added to the section on reports of individual monitoring to make requirements for individual monitoring applicable to a part 63 licensee.
+A reference to Part 63 is added to the section on reports of individual monitoring to make requirements for individual monitoring applicable to a Part 63 licensee.

-Section 51.22 Criterion for Categorical Exclusion; Identification of Licensing and Regulatory Actions Eligible for Categorical Exclusion or otherwise Not Requiring Environmental Review allow for technical requirements and criteria promulgated under part 63 to be included along with technical requirements and criteria promulgated under part 60 as actions eligible for categorical exclusions.
+Section 51.22 Criterion for categorical exclusion; identification of licensing and regulatory actions eligible for categorical exclusion or otherwise not requiring environmental review.

+A reference to Part 63 is added to the section on categorical exclusions to allow for technical requirements and criteria promulgated under Part 63 to be included along with technical requirements and criteria promulgated under Part 60 as actions eligible for categorical exclusions.